groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/add/image/doc.md

         [GroupDocs.Watermark](https://products.groupdocs.com/watermark/java/) makes it easy for Java developers to add image (BMP, PNG, GIF or JPEG) watermarks in their applications by implementing a few easy steps.

         *   Instantiate **Watermarker** with input DOC document.
-        *   Use image watermark path as constructor parameter of **ImageWatermark** class.
+        *   Use the image watermark path as the constructor parameter of the **ImageWatermark** class.
         *   Set watermark properties (size, alignment, color etc).
-        *   Add watermark to the watermarker and generate output document.
+        *   Add watermark to the watermarker object and generate the output document.

     title_right: "System Requirements"
     content_right: |
-        Before executing the code example below, please make sure that you have the following prerequisites installled on your system.
+        Before executing the code example below, please make sure that you have the following prerequisites installed on your system.

         *   Operating Systems: Microsoft Windows, Linux, MacOS
         *   Development Environments: NetBeans, IntelliJ IDEA, Eclipse